kattrali/cocoadex/readme.md

     cocoadex [query]

+#### Class Reference

 Valid search terms are Class, method, and property names.
-Search scope can also be focused using delimiters, such as `ClassName-method` to find instance methods, `Class+method` to find class methods, or `Class.method` to find any matching method or property in `Class`.
+Search scope can also be focused using delimiters, such as `Class-method` to find instance methods, `Class+method` to find class methods, or `Class.method` to find any matching method or property in `Class`.

+#### Functions, Constants, Data Types, Callbacks, Structs...

+Valid search terms are function, constant, data type, callback and struct names, as well as constant groups (e.g. `cocoadex "Social Profile Keys"`).

 ## Enabling Tab Completion